Here you can find KPIs for Deutsche Telekom's central compliance measures.

 The following diagram shows the number of inquiries received by topic.

-The corporate culture plays an important role in all teams - it determines the way we interact with each other, how we work together.
-Especially in the case of upcoming changes, the compliance culture, which aims at legally compliant and honest behavior, should therefore always be considered and shaped.
-In order to implement this for all employees, Compliance is actively involved in the cooperation and development of the Group-wide "Living Culture".
+At T-Mobile US, more than 95% took part in a Business Integrity Training, which is divided into different episodes.
+The company culture is fundamental for all teams - it determines the way we treat each other, how we work together.
+Particularly in the case of upcoming changes, the compliance culture, which aims to behave in accordance with the law and with integrity, is therefore always considered and shaped.
+In order to implement this for all employees, Compliance is actively involved in the further development of the Group-wide "Living Culture" as well as the implementation of the Leadership Anchors.
+We obtain information on the compliance culture through relevant statements in the employee survey.

 As the world becomes increasingly complex and we are all confronted with new challenges and regulations every day, it is more important than ever to sharpen the inner compass of our employees so that they can act confidently and with integrity in different situations.
 For this purpose, we have developed the ICARE-Check, a self-test with five simple questions.
 It provides guidance to all employees on how to make a responsible decision in difficult situations.